ami-arkhan/study/codes/sorting/shell-sort/README.md

   - **Shell sort** is a generalization of **insertion sort** that allows the exchange of items that are far apart.
 The idea is to arrange the list of elements so that, starting anywhere, considering every hth element gives a sorted list.
 Such a list is said to be h-sorted.
   - Selection sort implementation does not require extra space as sorting is done on given input data area.
   - An implementation of **shell sort** is present in the Linux kernel.
+  - It is faster while implemented with **array** rather than **linked list**.
+    - Unlike arrays, linked list nodes may not be adjacent in memory.
+    - Unlike arrays, random access in linked list is not possible.
+Shell Sort requires a lot of this kind of access.
+In linked list to access i’th index, we have to travel each and every node from the head to i’th node as we don’t have continuous block of memory.
+Therefore, the overhead increases for shell sort.
+  - If gap value is changed, time complexity also changes.
+See **wikipedia**.

 ![picture alt](https://github.com/ami-arkhan/study-materials/blob/master/codes/sorting/shell-sort/shell_sort.jpg "Shell Sort")
 ![picture alt](https://github.com/ami-arkhan/study-materials/blob/master/codes/sorting/shell-sort/shell_sort.gif "Shell Sort Animation")